paradicms/paradicms/README.md

 * builds a single Docker image from the `Dockerfile` in the root of the repository and
 * pushes the image to the GitHub Container registry for the organization

-[This Docker image](https://github.com/paradicms/paradicms/pkgs/container/paradicms) is the basis for the [Paradicms GitHub Actions](https://paradicms.org/docs/reference/github-actions).
+[This Docker image](https://github.com/paradicms/paradicms/pkgs/container/paradicms) is the working environment for the [Paradicms GitHub Actions](https://paradicms.org/docs/reference/github-actions).
 It contains:
-* Installed versions of the Python libraries
+* Python libraries and their dependencies installed in the image's system Python interpreter
+* TypeScript libraries and their dependencies
-* Built versions of the Paradicms apps
+* Ready-to-build Paradicms apps

 ## Coding conventions and tools